 - Keep the subtitles file in the same folder as the video file.

 - Video format of the files also matter.
 I found it to be working .mp4 and .avi.
 I’ll update with more formats as I find it.
+If that’s the case, use a free tool like Handbrake to convert video file format.

-Using subtitles on TV via USB has some limitations.
-If you use computer you can synchronize subtitles, watch videos on internet with subtitles or even download subtitles automatically.
 But it does let you enjoy movies with subtitles without having to connect your laptop to HDMI and this you can watch the movie as well as use your computer simultaneously.

-If the above simply did not work, as suggested by Yasin, open the subtitle file in text editor like Notepad, and then do a “save as” and while saving it, choose Unicode format.
+If the above simply did not work, as suggested by a reader Yasin, open the subtitle file in text editor like Notepad, and then do a “save as” and while saving it, choose Unicode format.
 Remember to keep the naming convention as mentioned previously.

 I hope these small tips help you in playing a movie with subtitles on a HDTV via USB.